-For more information regarding the ASHA Corporate Partner program, please contact Barbara Lecker at 301-296-8675 or email@example.com.
+For more information regarding the ASHA Corporate Partner program, please contact Justin Goldstein at 301-296-8679 or JGoldstein@asha.org.

 In addition to the Corporate Partnership program, ASHA also offers à la carte sponsorship opportunities for specific ASHA events and programs. À la carte sponsorship is the opportunity for a company to take advantage of a single sponsorship for additional visibility at one of ASHA's in-person or online events.
-A single sponsorship can provide ASHA's vendors with a branding opportunity; an activation to attract members to their booth for a special offer; or the opportunity to support non-ceu event gatherings and programming.
+A single sponsorship can provide ASHA's vendors with a branding opportunity, an activation to attract members to their booth for a special offer, or the opportunity to support event gatherings and programming not offered for ASHA CEUs.

 ASHA does not endorse or recommend sponsors, programs, products or services from external sources.
 Sponsorship of ASHA's in-person or online events by external sources does not constitute an endorsement or recommendation by ASHA.
 ASHA is not responsible for the content of videos, advertisements, promotions, claims, policies, or the quality/reliability of the products, services, or positions offered by external sources.